-

 Schools with One-Way Mandarin Immersion Programs (all core content is taught in Mandarin; English is introduced in kindergarten)

 English speakers focus on learning a partner language as the sole language of instruction for math, science, social studies and language arts in the ‘partner language’ (the new language).
 Students focus on math, science, social studies and language arts in Mandarin.
 English is introduced from the start of kindergarten.
+The amount of English instruction increases yearly and by 4th grade, students spend approximately half of their day learning subjects in English and the other half of their day learning subjects in Mandarin Chinese.
+In 4th and 5th grade, language arts is taught in both English and Mandarin Chinese while math is taught in Mandarin Chinese and science/social studies are taught in English.

 - Kensington Elementary (for grades 2-5 during the 2022-2023 school year)